darshanz/MicroRNA-Signatures-for-Neurodegenerative-Diseases/README.md

 associated with various neurodegenerative diseases using publicly available gene expression datasets.

-#### Acknowledgements

-Most of the experiments in this repository are based on the methods described in the following research paper.
-While these experiments may not completely follow the original methodology, we gratefully acknowledge the detailed and reproducible description provided in their work:

-> Li, Z., Guo, W., Ding, S., Chen, L., Feng, K., Huang, T. and Cai, Y.D., 2022.
-Identifying key MicroRNA signatures for neurodegenerative diseases with machine learning methods.
-Frontiers in Genetics, 13, p.880997.
+*Note: This is an independent reimplementation of the methods described in the referenced paper, created for educational purposes.
+All original research credit belongs to  Li et al. [1]*

  ### Dataset

 The dataset used in this study is sourced from the Gene Expression Omnibus (GEO) download [GEO Accession viewer](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120584).
+(GEO accession number: GSE120584)

 The dataset contains 1601 samples for various neurodegenerative diseases as shown in the table below (01B_Data_Exploration.ipynb):